 By requiring that two-thirds of the Board be elected by OFN membership, OFN ensures that diverse perspectives and voices guide the industry.

-In 2019, candidates for OFN’s Board will run for three seats.
+In 2020, candidates for OFN’s Board are running for three seats.

 Board Elections Timeline